-Place the Skimmer in the timeline to trim with precision, extend an edit and more — all while your Playhead stays right where you left it.
+Place the Skimmer in the timeline to trim with precision, extend an edit, and more — all while your Playhead stays right where you left it.

 Final Cut Pro continuously saves all the work in your projects and events, so you never have to worry about losing unsaved changes.

-Compelling, Customisable Effects
+Compelling, Customizable Effects

-With a wide selection of high-quality effects in Final Cut Pro, it’s easier than ever to experiment with glows, blurs, lighting, drop shadows and more.
+With a wide selection of high-quality effects in Final Cut Pro, it’s easier than ever to experiment with glows, blurs, lighting, drop shadows, and more.
 Just select a shot, then choose an effect; skimming the effect thumbnail lets you preview before applying it.
 Press the Option key while skimming to preview the effect at varying intensity levels.
-Apply the powerful chroma or luma keyer to instantly create a high-quality key, even from irregular or poorly-lit backgrounds.
+Apply the powerful chroma or luma keyer to instantly create a high-quality key, even from irregular or poorly lit backgrounds.
 And use intuitive onscreen controls to directly manipulate effects, such as vignettes and drop shadows.

 FxPlug 3 is Apple’s standard for filters and effects, and Final Cut Pro natively supports the rapidly growing ecosystem of third-party FxPlug effects.
 These effects can support 64-bit processing and GPU acceleration — including dual-GPU playback and rendering on Mac Pro.
-And third-party plug-ins can even include custom interfaces with unique controls and graphics that appear in the Inspector.
+And third-party plug-ins can even include custom interfaces with unique controls and graphics that appear right in the Inspector.

-There’s no need to jump into a separate interface to adjust effect keyframes — you have full control from the timeline, so you can adjust timing based on other content in your project.
+There’s no need to jump into a separate interface to adjust effect keyframes — you have full control right in the timeline, so you can adjust timing based on other content in your project.
 Choose to show video or audio animation and start adding keyframes.
 Automatic smoothing between keyframes means less time spent tweaking to get the perfect result.

 Royalty-free themed animations

-Final Cut Pro ships with a large number of animated titles, transitions and effects sequences, all created by leading motion graphics designers and a top Hollywood effects house.
+Final Cut Pro ships with a large number of animated titles, transitions, and effects sequences, all created by leading motion graphics designers and a top Hollywood effects house.
 Preview content in the Themes Browser, then drag and drop to add elements to your project.
-Simplified controls for each animation let you make adjustments that produce consistently good results, and you can open any item in Motion for greater customisation.
+Simplified controls for each animation let you make adjustments that produce consistently good results, and you can open any item in Motion for greater customization.

 Advanced chroma keying

 Final Cut Pro includes professionally designed animated templates, with intuitive onscreen controls that make it easy to create titles that leap off the screen.
 With more than 150 animated templates to choose from, you can achieve a polished look immediately.
-If you want to customise a template or create your own professional-quality titles, you’ll find all the tools you need by opening the animation in Motion 5 — the motion graphics companion to Final Cut Pro.
+If you want to customize a template or create your own professional-quality titles, you’ll find all the tools you need by opening the animation in Motion 5 — the motion graphics companion to Final Cut Pro.

 Learn more about Motion

-Reposition, rotate, crop and distort — all with overlaid onscreen controls that let you manipulate the image directly.
+Reposition, rotate, crop, and distort — all with overlaid onscreen controls that let you manipulate the image directly.
 Use numerical controls in the Video Inspector to fine-tune parameters.